 In 1963, after a national competition, New College’s architect selection committee unanimously selected Pei to create a vision for the nascent campus.
 The boldly geometric, cantilevered structures he designed include the Pei Residence Halls and Hamilton Student Center.
 These graceful, modernist buildings represent a compelling chapter in Sarasota’s architectural history and their significance goes well beyond New College.
 These treasures are important to the surrounding community—and the world.

 After 55 years, Pei’s iconic structures are showing their age.
-The New College Foundation has established the Pei Residence Halls Renovation Project to honor their significance.
+The New College Foundation has established the Pei Residence Halls Renovation Project to honor its significance.
 To reach our $15 million goal, we are actively seeking donations from New College alumni and our surrounding community.
 We are also seeking grants from private donors and from foundations and corporate entities.

 The funds will go toward replacing roofs, sealing buildings against water intrusion, installing new cooling and heating systems, renewing the courtyards, and renovating and upgrading the dormitory rooms.
-With renewal, the Pei Residence Halls will provide New College students with a dynamic environment that meets 21st -century standards—and, once again, serve as a shining jewel in our region’s architectural legacy.
+With a renewal, the Pei Residence Halls will provide New College students with a dynamic environment that meets 21st -century standards—and, once again, serve as a shining jewel in our region’s architectural legacy.